quantcast/android-measurement/README.md

 `activity` is your project's preference `Activity`.

 Note: when a user opts out of Quantcast Measure, the Quantcast Android SDK immediately stops transmitting information to or from the user's device and deletes any cached information that may have retained.
-Furthermore, when a user opts out of a single app on a device, the action affects all apps on the device that are integrated with Quantcast Measure.
+Furthermore, when a user opts out of a single app on a device, the action affects all other apps on the device that are integrated with Quantcast Measure the next time they are launched.

+### Optional Code Integrations ###

 #### Tracking App Events ####